MrNeuronix/IRISv2/README.md

 * Strong modular system
 * Own message protocol based on SQL used for communication between modules
-* RESTful service for data requests
+* JavaScript based dynamic scripts support for better automation
 * More other stuff :)

 ## Install